Important Notice

 A referendum has the effect of a municipal council resolution.

 Citizens' petitions/referendums are only permitted on matters within the municipality's own sphere of influence.
-This does not apply to matters that are the responsibility of the first mayor by law, issues relating to the internal organization of the municipal administration, the legal relationships of municipal council members, the mayor and municipal employees and the budget statutes.
+Excluded from this are matters that are the responsibility of the first mayor by law, issues relating to the internal organization of the municipal administration, the legal status of future first mayors, the legal relationships of municipal council members, mayors and municipal employees and the budget statutes.

-The citizens' petition must be submitted to the municipality and contain a question to be decided by a "yes" or "no" vote as well as a statement of reasons.
+The citizens' petition must be submitted to the municipality and contain a question to be decided with a ''yes'' or ''no'' as well as a statement of reasons.
 It must also name up to three people who are authorized to represent the signatories.
 Depending on the size of the municipality, the petition must be signed by at least 3% to 10% of the municipality's citizens.

 If there are no legal objections to the petition, the municipal council must determine its admissibility; a referendum must be held.
 In a referendum, the question posed is decided in the sense that it has been answered by the majority of valid votes cast.
 This majority must